top of page

 "The blind man who governs his steps by feeling, in defect of eyes, receives advertisement of things through a staff." — Digby (1622)

-Adults who became blind as adults, seemed to have always understood the value of using a tool for safe mobility.
+Adults who became blind as adults seemed to have always understood the value of using a tool for safe mobility.
 From earliest recorded history, newly blinded adults have restored their safety using a stick, staff, human or animal guide.
-The same cannot be said of adults overseeing the development of infants with mobility visual impairment or blindness (MVI/B).
+The same cannot be said of adults overseeing the development of infants with a mobility visual impairment or blindness (MVI/B).

 In the 21st century, research has documented a consistent 30 percent of learners with a visual impairment who are not able to develop within that recommended sequence.
 Their visual function is more aptly described as MVI/B.

-People with MVI/B need more tactile contact with their world, than sighted children.
+People with a MVI/B need more tactile contact with their world, than sighted children.
 They use hand holding to travel more efficiently.

-But first, we must begin at the beginning on the isle of Scotland in the late 1700s.
+We begin at the beginning on the isle of Scotland in the late 1700s.

 18th Century

 Drs.
 Blacklock and Moyes, both blind, authored an article entitled "Blind” for the Encyclopedia Britannica: Third Edition.
-They recommended to parents that it would be better that the child with MVI/B “should lose a little blood, or even break a bone than be perpetually confined in the same place, debilitated in his frame and depressed in his mind” (Levy, 1872, p.
+They recommended to parents that it would be better that the child with a MVI/B “should lose a little blood, or even break a bone than be perpetually confined in the same place, debilitated in his frame and depressed in his mind” (Levy, 1872, p.
 76).

 Dr. Blacklock, blind at age 6 months due to smallpox, was an “eminent philosopher, divine, and poet” (Levy, 1872, p.76).
 According to Levy (also blind), Blacklock blamed his parents for his physical weakness and timidity of nature, because they did not allow him to walk anywhere without a guide.